-“Watch your tummy fat burn away” or “Get a six pack in only 7 days” are promises that some programs make, but Dr. Poddar encourages you to stay clear of programs that focus on a specific area of your body.
+“Watch tummy fat burn away” or “Get a six pack in 7 days” are promises that some programs make, but Dr. Poddar encourages you to steer clear of programs that focus on a specific area of your body.
 She suggests that those kinds of claims are “playing on our vulnerabilities and focus on body image instead of health.”
 Successful weight management should not be tied to the look of one area of your body, but rather involves a holistic approach that improves your quality of life.

 Red Flag #5: Programs that don’t provide information about long-term results.